lzwjava/lzwjava.github.io/original/2025-07-13-regret-live-father-en.md

 I don't avoid hassle.
 I just want the freedom to decide when to deal with it.

 Another big argument that hurt me was when I was playing with Arduino and a breadboard.
+Hobbies like that recharge me, and balancing them with studies is something I'm learning.
 My father saw it and criticized me, saying I should be preparing for exams to get an associate degree because I dropped out of my bachelor's program 10 years ago.
 We have had too many arguments about this dropout and the degree issue.

 I have to say that the essays Paul Graham wrote encouraging people to drop out and create startups are not responsible, at least for young Chinese people.
 [After Credentials](https://paulgraham.com/credentials.html).
 For himself, he got a bachelor's from Cornell and master's and PhD degrees from Harvard University.
 A lot of his essays he wrote are just to encourage most ambitious young people in their 20s to apply to his Y Combinator.
 It seems well-intentioned to encourage people to earn enough money first and retire early, in a short period to earn a lifetime's expenses.
 But actually, that is not for everyone.
 For myself, as a Chinese person who just enrolled in Beijing Forestry University instead of Stanford or Harvard, I regret not seeing the other side of his ideas before.